If you’re looking to make some extra money online, you may be considering signing up for an affiliate marketing program.

-Cookie stuffing not only affects the merchants and affiliate networks; it also affects legit affiliate marketers as this malicious software can replace their affiliate ID with the ID of the person who is cookie stuffing.
+Cookie stuffing are affiliate scams that not only affects the merchants and networks; it also affects legit affiliate marketers as this malicious software can replace their affiliate ID with the ID of the person who is cookie stuffing.

-This means that if a user is infected with a cookie stuffing script and clicked on your affiliate link, the sale will be attributed to the person who is cookie stuffing, and you won’t get credit for the sale.
+This means that if a user is infected with a cookie stuffing script and clicked on your affiliate link, the sale will be attributed to the person who is cookie stuffing, and the legit affiliate marketer won’t get credit for the sale.

 2. Fake Traffic

 Scammers use bots or click farms, to generate bot traffic to their website, and increase social media followers, likes, and comments.

 While this might look harmless, it can actually be used for affiliate fraud in a number of ways: